 - Sophisticate under-water units may be damaged on grounding

-- Draft may be up to 5m which is large in comparison to conventional tugs
+- A draft may be up to 5m which is large in comparison to conventional tugs

 - The retraining of conventional tug master is essential in order to fully maximize a tug’s potential